 MA in Psychology - Wesleyan University, Middletown, CT

 Titles and Academic Titles

-Assistant Professor of Ophthalmology and Neurology, Perelman School of Medicine at the University of Pennsylvania
+Associate Professor of Ophthalmology and Neurology, Perelman School of Medicine at the University of Pennsylvania

 de Blank PMK, Fisher MJ, Liu GT, Gutmann DH, Listernick R, Ferner RE, Avery RA.
 Optic pathway gliomas in neurofibromatosis type 1: an update: surveillance, treatment indications, and biomarkers of vision.
 J Neuroophthalmol.
 2017;37(Suppl 1):S23-S32.